Spatterdock, Cow Lily

 Native

-Spatterdock has large heart-shaped leaves that float on the water or stand up some and yellow flowers.
+Spatterdock has yellow flowers and large heart shaped leaves that float on the water or stand up some.

 Description